-Kole Weathers huddled close to Jericho and whispered, “Joe, I know Lilith is OK, if a bit eccentric, but I really dread another encounter with so-called gods.
-The Titaness Thia had me as her personal plaything for years.
+Kole Weathers huddled close to Jericho and whispered, “Joe, I know Lilith is okay, if a bit eccentric, but I really dread another encounter with so-called gods.
+The Titaness Thia had me as her personal plaything for two years.
 I could not stand to end up like that again.
 These beings from Apokolips sound even worse than Thia.”

-Raven wondered about what awaited them in Apokolips.
+Raven wondered what awaited them in Apokolips.
 She had her suspicions and expected dark emotions like none she had experienced since her time with Brother Blood.
 Still, while once she might have worried that such darkness would overwhelm her, the cleansed empath now felt ready to bring her own light to any darkness.

 Suddenly, Azrael swooped down from outside.
 “Wait!
-You must not leave without me,” he cried.
+You must not leave without me!” he cried.

-He had been reluctant to even allow Lilith to depart briefly to bring Hippolyta back from Paradise Isle.
+The angelic winged man had been reluctant to even allow Lilith to depart briefly to bring Hippolyta back from Paradise Island.
 Now the winged youth rushed closer to scoop her Lilith in his arms.
-“I could not let another tragedy separate us, my love.
-I remain at your side as always,” he said.
+“I could not let another tragedy separate us, my love,” he cried.
+“I remain at your side as always.”

 “Nope, but what if I do?
 Are you gonna make Lilith turn herself around and bring us right back home?” quipped his friend.

-The Flash said, “The baby was taken by one of Darkseid’s Female Furies.
-They are trained killers with super-powers and no regard for life.
+“The baby was taken by one of Darkseid’s Female Furies,” said the Flash.
+“They are trained killers with super-powers and no regard for life.
 I got this data from the JLA files, and we can expect a real battle from them.”

-Arsenal said, “Quit worrying, speed freak.
-We can get in and out before they know what hit them.”
+“Quit worrying, speed freak,” said Arsenal.
+“We can get in and out before they know what hit ’em.”

-“Perhaps some precautions are needed,” said Artemis.
+“But perhaps some precautions are needed,” cautioned Artemis.